 You can't watch a game without seeing a few ads for chunky chips and dip, and America's obsession with this Tex-Mex classic isn't slowing down anytime soon.
 Salsa is as American as apple pie or hot dogs at a baseball game.
 Or both of those combined.

-American MLB player Alex Bregman loves salsa as much as any Southwestern-born omnivore.
-He’s turned his passion into an offseason side hustle, hocking mild salsa when he’s not in spring training.
+MLB third baseman Alex Bregman loves salsa as much as any Southwestern-born omnivore.
+He's turned his passion into an offseason side hustle, hocking mild salsa when he's not in spring training.

-Take a look inside the salsa taking Houston by storm.
+Take a look inside the salsa taking Houston and the rest of Texas by storm.